siavashk/siavashk.github.io/about.md

 ---
 ![Beautiful day in beautiful Vancouver](/assets/siavash.jpg)

-I am a C++ developer at (Clarius mobile health)[https://www.clarius.me/].
+I am a C++ developer at [Clarius mobile health](https://www.clarius.me/).
 We make portable wireless ultrasound probes that you can use with your iOS/Android devices.
 Before that I was a machine learning scientist at [Copypants](http://copypants.com) working on content-based image retrieval.

 Before working at Copypants, I was finishing up my PhD in electrical and computer engineering from the [University of British Columbia](http://ubc.ca) studying [image registration](https://en.wikipedia.org/wiki/Image_registration).